jcamp-code/icon/README.md

 Add [100,000+ ready to use icons](https://icones.js.org) to your [Nuxt](https://nuxt.com) application, based on [Iconify](https://iconify.design).

+## Differences from @nuxt/icon

-Uses [Tailwind CSS Icons](https://github.com/egoist/tailwindcss-icons) to load locally rather than via API calls for each icon
+- Based on [Tailwind CSS Icons](https://github.com/egoist/tailwindcss-icons) to load locally rather than via API calls for each icon

-Can add custom collections from JSON files in addition to locally installed Iconify packages
+- Can add custom collections from JSON files in addition to locally installed Iconify packages

-Falls back to API calls for collections not loaded locally
+- Uses Tailwind to manage the CSS rather than deal with it internally
+- Since it uses Tailwind, can provide icons outside of specific `<Icon />` components, so they will work in other components, like PrimeVue

 ## Features ✨